-Ubud is the cultural centre of Bali.
+Ubud is the cultural center of Bali.
 A place where traditional design and customs still prevail.
 Every time I go to Ubud I can really feel its unique charm.

 And then you walk into Full Circle By Expat Roasters and all your coordinates disappear in an instant.
 You wonder if you are actually in a parallel universe where Ubud has turned into NY or Tokyo.
 In a place where most people abide by the old ways and don’t dare to be bold, it’s ultra-modern interior is a totally unexpected and very pleasant surprise.
 But believe it or not, somehow they have intertwined tradition in a very creative way.
 You only need to look closely to see it.